-|MISSING_BENEFICIARY_DATA||Message is missing information about the beneficiary (created with skipBeneficiaryDataValidation=true).
+|Message is missing information about the beneficiary (only if txCreate is called with the option skipBeneficiaryDataValidation=true).

 |Missing contact details to reach the beneficiary VASP.
 Notabene to action.

 |Message has been automatically or manually cancelled.

 |Message has been created with txNotify and is missing both originator and beneficiary information.

-|Message has been sent to the beneficiaryVASP.|
+|Message has been sent to the beneficiary VASP.

-|ACK||beneficiaryVASP has confirmed they have the destination address.
+|beneficiaryVASP has confirmed they control the destination address.

-|beneficiaryVASP does not have the destination address.
+|beneficiaryVASP does not control the destination address.

-|beneficiaryVASP is not ready to respond to messages.|
+|beneficiaryVASP is not ready to respond to travel rule messages.

-Everything starts when the originating VASP creates a travel rule transaction using the txCreate API or manually in the dashboard.
+Everything starts when the originating VASP creates a travel rule transaction using the Create transactionAPI or manually in the dashboard.

-After being created, the transaction gets the status NEW and it needs to be approved or canceled by either automatic rules, manual decisions in the dashboard, or by txApprove/txCancel API calls;
+After being created, the transaction gets the status NEW and it needs to be approved or canceled by either automatic rules, a manual decisions in the dashboard, or by txApprove/txCancel API calls;